LiymLab/cfDNAanalyzer/README.md

 ### Features can be extracted from this tool
 #### 1.Features extracted for the whole genome
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.1 Copy Number Variation ([<ins>Adalsteinsson et al, 2017</ins>](https://www.nature.com/articles/s41467-017-00965-y))<br>
-* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Copy number variation is the number of copy variation in a region.
+* Copy number variation is the number of copy variation in a region.

 #### 2.Features extracted for given regions
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1 Nucleosome Occupancy and Fuzziness ([<ins>Li et al, 2024</ins>](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10790422/))<br>
-* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nucleosome occupancy, which reflects the frequency with which nucleosomes occupy a given DNA region in a cell population.<br>
+* Nucleosome occupancy, which reflects the frequency with which nucleosomes occupy a given DNA region in a cell population.<br>
-* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nucleosome fuzziness, which is defined as the deviation of nucleosome positions within a region in a cell population and could reflect cell heterogeneity at the chromatin level.<br>
+* Nucleosome fuzziness, which is defined as the deviation of nucleosome positions within a region in a cell population and could reflect cell heterogeneity at the chromatin level.<br>

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.2 Windowed Protection Score ([<ins>Snyder et al, 2016</ins>](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue))
 * A per-base WPS is calculated by subtracting the number of fragment endpoints within a window from the number of fragments completely spanning the window.
 High WPS values indicate increased protection of DNA from digestion; low values indicate that DNA is unprotected.

-##### <ins>E</ins>nd <ins>M</ins>otif frequency and diversity (EM) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [<ins>https://www.pnas.org/doi/10.1073/pnas.2220982120</ins>](https://www.pnas.org/doi/10.1073/pnas.2220982120)
+##### End Motif frequency and diversity ([<ins>Zhou et al, 2023</ins>](https://www.pnas.org/doi/10.1073/pnas.2220982120))
-End motifs were determined from the terminal 4-nucleotide sequence, i.e., 4-mer end motif, at each 5′ fragment end of cfDNA molecules.
+* End motifs were determined from the terminal 4-nucleotide sequence, i.e., 4-mer end motif, at each 5′ fragment end of cfDNA molecules.
 End motif frequency of each of the motifs (i.e., a total of 256 motifs) was determined from the total number of fragment ends.<br>
-End motif diversity is the normalized Shannon entropy of the categorical distribution of all possible end-motif k-mers.
+* End motif diversity is the normalized Shannon entropy of the categorical distribution of all possible end-motif k-mers.

 ##### <ins>F</ins>ragmentation <ins>P</ins>rofile (FP) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [<ins>https://doi.org/10.1038/s41586-019-1272-6</ins>](https://doi.org/10.1038/s41586-019-1272-6)
 Fragmentation profile is number of short reads(100–150 bp), number of long reads(151–220 bp) and short/long ratio in a region.